October 27-29 Monterey Marriott

 Putting the user first is the gist of this track.
 From discussions about consistency with content, gathering and presenting user input, design tips and tricks, to evaluation and more, this stream presents lots of practical advice from practitioners.

-Moderator: David Lee King, Digital Services Director, Topeka & Shawnee County Public Library & Publisher, davidleeking.com
+Moderator: David Lee King, Digital Services Director, Topeka & Shawnee County Public Library & Author, & Publisher, davidleeking.com

 B201 - Unifying UX: Consistency With Content